 Keep in mind that an ATSC 3.0 antenna alone won’t provide these benefits, as the signal also needs to be processed by an ATSC 3.0-compatible TV, set-top box or tuner to take full advantage of the new features.

-For a small to medium sized antennas this could take 1 to 2 weeks to replace.
 Larger antennas could have a project schedule that is closer to 3 to 4 weeks depending on complexity.
 These times do not factor in lead times for equipment fabrication.